-The last SWE ORSA report was submitted to the CAA on 21 December 2022.
-Future reports will be produced on the basis of either mid-year or year-end figures, in accordance with prudential and financial reporting (QRT's and Annual Accounts), also taking into account the 5 Year Operating Plan.
+The last SWE ORSA report was submitted to the CAA on 13/12/2023.
+Next SWE ORSA report is expected to be produced by December 2024, on the basis of the latest figures available, in accordance with prudential and financial reporting (QRT's and Annual Accounts), also taking into account the then latest 4 Year Operating Plan available.
 The SWE CRO & Chief Actuary is responsible for overall production of SWE ORSA Report.